Blog · Review Essay · Last reviewed June 25, 2026

 The Platform Society and the Public Values Inside the Interface

 Jose van Dijck, Thomas Poell, and Martijn de Waal's The Platform Society is one of the cleanest maps of the world that now sits between ordinary life and public institutions.
-Its subject is not just social media or app stores.
-It is the deeper migration of news, transport, health, education, labor, and public knowledge into privately governed digital infrastructures.
-Read in the AI era, the book explains why model platforms are not merely tools.
-They are becoming the administrative environments through which speech, work, learning, care, and delegation are made actionable.
+Look past social media and app stores and the real subject appears: the deeper migration of news, transport, health, education, labor, and public knowledge into privately governed digital infrastructures.
+Read in the AI era, the book explains why model platforms have stopped being mere tools and become the administrative environments through which speech, work, learning, care, and delegation are made actionable.

 The Book